ananelson/civipy/README.md

     CiviCRMBase._get("Contact", primary_email="ana@ananelson.com")
 ```

+Functions which directly call CiviCRM API methods, with a minimum of
+processing, start with an underscore, e.g. `_get`.
+Convenience methods which do
+more processing do not start with an underscore, e.g. `find_or_create`

 ## Copyright & License

 civipy Copyright (c) 2020 Ana Nelson

-Licnsed under the GPL v3
+Licensed under the GPL v3

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by